by Joseph F. Baugher

 You may have heard a lot about derivatives in the financial market in recent months.
 Here’s what I have learned about them.

 Derivatives can be used to mitigate the risk of economic loss arising from changes in the value of the underlying asset.
 Such an activity is known as hedging.
-Alternatively, derivatives can be used by investors to increase the profit that would arise if the value of the underlying asset moves in the direction they expect (either up or down!).
+Alternatively, derivatives can be used by investors to obtain a profit if the value of the underlying asset moves in the direction they expect (either up or down!).
 This activity is known as speculation.
 Derivatives can be used to transfer risk (and the accompanying rewards) from the risk adverse to the risk seekers.
 Derivatives are complex instruments that are used to transfer risk among parties based on their willingness to assume additional risk, or to hedge against it.
 Just about every derivative bought or sold involves two parties, one of whom is hedging, with the other speculating.

 Derivatives are complex bank creations that have rapidly expanded in recent years to almost completely dominate the world’s financial markets.
 In December of 2007, the Bank For International Settlements[i] reported that worldwide derivative trades amounted to $681 trillion dollars, ten times of the gross domestic product of all the nations in the world.
 Clearly, there isn’t nearly enough money in the world to cover all these derivatives.
-Derivatives have been the subject of severe criticism in recent months, and many financial experts blame them at least in part for the recent economic downturn.
+Derivatives have been the subject of severe criticism in recent months, and many financial experts blame them at least in part for the economic downturn of 2008-2010.
 Warren Buffett once called derivatives “financial weapons of mass destruction”.
 However they can be useful tools when used properly.
 Because derivatives offer the possibility of large rewards, they can be attractive even to individual investors.
-However, very few people understand what derivatives are and how the work, which makes them dangerous in naïve or inexperienced hands, since they can pose unsuitably high amounts of risk for small or inexperienced investors, which is one reason why some financial planners advise against the use of these instruments.
+However, very few people understand what derivatives are and how the work, which makes them quite dangerous in naïve or inexperienced hands, since they can pose unsuitably high amounts of risk for small or inexperienced investors, which is one reason why some financial planners advise against the use of these instruments.
 You can lose a lot of money very quickly when you deal with derivatives.
 If you don’t know what you are doing, don’t even think about getting involved with derivatives.

 The purpose of this article is to attempt to remove some of the mystery surrounding these fascinating financial instruments.
 The main types of derivatives are options, forwards, futures, and swaps.
 In addition, there are various subtypes of products within each of the categories as described below.